rvanasa/schoology-api/README.md

 # schoology-api
-Java API and implementation for Schoology (https://schoology.com)
+Java implementation for the [Schoology API](https://developers.schoology.com/api).

 Behold, a straightforward two- and three-legged authentication wrapper for the Schoology REST API.